michaelpb/omnic/README.rst

   ``/media/PDF/?url=mysite.com/mydoc.doc`` for a PDF representation of a ``.doc`` file.

-- OmniC stitches together various CLI renderers and converters made by others
+- OmniC doesn't reinvent any wheels, instead provides the framework to stitch together existing CLI converters and expose them as a microservice

 Extensible conversion graph
 ---------------------------
 - OmniC is written as both a "batteries included" micro-service that you can run as-is, and as a general web media framework

-- Central to OmniC is the Conversion Graph: **you give it a file, and the desired type, and it will find the shortest path there**  even if it takes multiple conversions
+- Central to OmniC is the "Conversion Graph": **you give the URL to a file, and the desired type, and it finds the shortest path**  even if it takes multiple conversions

-- OmniC's builtin converters can handle hundreds of filetypes in many different use domains, including 3D files, molecules, and more -- but if that's not enough, **it only takes a few lines to add your own converter**
+- OmniC's builtin converters can handle hundreds of file-types in many different use domains, including 3D files, documents, and more -- but if that's not enough, **it only takes a few lines to add your own converter**

 Caching
 -------

-- Every download and conversion step is cached, so it only has to do it once.

-- In production, it should sit behind an upstream cache or CDN, thus eliminating the need for Python to serve up static assets
+- Since conversion is slow, **every step is cached** so it is only done once, and in production it should sit behind an upstream cache or CDN

-- OmniC thus replaces worker/queue systems with a much simpler solution, making dev environments far smaller while resembling production, and potentially reducing scaling problems to load balancing problems
+- OmniC thus potentially can replace worker/queue systems with a much simpler solution, **making dev environments far simpler** while resembling production, and **potentially reducing worker/queue scaling problems to load balancing problems**

 Replacing the build step
 ------------------------
 - OmniC's concept of conversion is extremely broad and versatile: For example, it can build minified JS bundles from ES6 sources

-- Ideally, OmniC could replace most of the build-step in deployment, making builds simply deploying new code to app servers, and everything else gets done on the fly on the first request (such as by a tester on staging)
+- Ideally, OmniC could replace most of the build-step during production deployments, making launches simply deploying new code to app servers, and everything else gets done as-needed on the first request (such as by a tester on staging)

 JavaScript framework
 --------------------
-- For best first-user experience and prevent connections from timing out, OmniC will initially serve up single transparent pixels in lieu of uncached thumbnails, but provides a tiny snippet of JavaScript to re-fetch it after its converted.
+- OmniC comes with some JS to smooth over the experience: For uncached media, it will initially serve a placeholder, but with the included JS snippet it will reload the relevant assets when the conversion is finished

-- OmniC also provides an optional JavaScript viewer system, hooked into its conversion system

-- This allows the thumbnails to become interactive after a click: For example, a Word document might initially show a JPG thumbnail, then on click show a PDF-based viewer in a modal
+- OmniC also provides an **optional JavaScript viewer system**, hooked right into its conversion system: For example, a Word document might initially show as a JPG thumbnail, then on click show a PDF-based viewer in a modal

 Docker
 ======